thingsboard/thingsboard-pe-k8s/README.md

 ThingsBoard Microservices run on the Kubernetes cluster.
 You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
-If you do not have a cluster already, you can create one by using [Minikube](https://kubernetes.io/docs/setup/minikube), or you can choose any other available [Kubernetes cluster deployment solutions](https://kubernetes.io/docs/setup/pick-right-solution/).
+If you do not have a cluster already, you can create one by using [Minikube](https://kubernetes.io/docs/setup/minikube), AWS or you can choose any other available [Kubernetes cluster deployment solutions](https://unofficial-kubernetes.readthedocs.io/en/latest/setup/pick-right-solution/).

+### Minikube Configuration

-### Enable ingress addon
+#### Enable ingress addon
 By default ingress addon is disabled in the Minikube, and available only in cluster providers.
 To enable ingress, please execute the following command:

 `
 $ minikube addons enable ingress
 `
-### Upload Docker credentials

-Make sure your have [logged in](https://docs.docker.com/engine/reference/commandline/login/) to docker hub using command line.
-To upload Docker credentials, please execute next command:

-`
-$ ./k8s-upload-docker-credentials.sh
-`
+### AWS Configuration

+To configure AWS setup, plesae go to the ./aws directory and use README.md there.
+After configuring AWS, you can continue the installation from this step.

 ## Installation

+Before performing initial installation you have to select correct `PLATFORM` in `.env` file depending on the real cluster platform you are using (`minikube` or `aws`).

-Before performing initial installation you can configure the type of database to be used with ThingsBoard and the type of deployment.
+Also, you can configure the type of database to be used with ThingsBoard and the type of deployment.
 In order to set database type change the value of `DATABASE` variable in `.env` file to one of the following:

 - `postgres` - use PostgreSQL database;